What Is a Gateway Drug?

 While there may be a correlation between the use of gateway substances and the use of harder drugs, correlation does not necessarily imply causation.
 Other factors, such as social environment or individual characteristics, may contribute to both without a direct causal relationship.

 Not everyone who uses gateway substances progresses to using more dangerous drugs.
-Individual differences in biology, psychology, and environment play a significant role, suggesting that the gateway theory does not apply universally.
+Individual differences in biology, psychology, and environment play a significant role, suggesting that the gateway drug theory does not apply universally.

 The dynamics of drug use and availability change over time.
 As such, the substances considered gateways may evolve, and the theory may not accurately capture contemporary drug use patterns.